TP-Lab/tp-js-sdk/README.md

 2. Checking https://github.com/solana-labs/wallet-adapter old protocol for using solana wallets including TokenPocket.

+3. Some of our api are compatible with mainstream Solana wallets: Phantom and Backpack.

-3. Or you can using the `window.solana` Object directly in the webview. which provide standard  `connect`, `signTransaction`, `signMessage` methods.
+4. Or you can using the `window.solana` Object directly in the webview. which provide standard  `connect`, `signTransaction`, `signMessage` methods.

 #### <a name='13.1-connect'></a>13.1 connect